jpmorganchase/sandboni-core/README.md

 Sandboni is built on open source and we invite you to contribute enhancements.
 Upon review you will be required to complete a Contributor License Agreement (CLA) before we are able to merge

 ## License
-The Apache 2.0 License).
-Please see [License](https://choosealicense.com/licenses/apache-2.0/) for more information
+GNU General Public License, version 3.
+Please see [License](https://choosealicense.com/licenses/gpl-3.0/) for more information